Swedish massage in Glasgow

 What is a Swedish Massage?

-Known in Sweden as simply the ‘classic’, Swedish massage is the most well-known and most popular type of massage for many people.
+Known in Sweden as simply the ‘classic’, Swedish massage is the most well-known and popular type of massage in the world.

-It forms the basis for almost all Western techniques as it was developed using anatomical and physiological research and principles.
+Developed using anatomical and physiological research and principles, it forms the basis for all Western techniques.
 This means that the technique is slightly scientific in how it works on the body, rather than some Eastern techniques that rely on the transfer of energy and other more abstract ideas.

 With its roots in biology and science, the Swedish massage is guaranteed to be good for you and your body.
-It is much gentler than other types such as Deep Tissue or Sports Massage, so it is often recommended for beginners: choose Swedish if this is your first time!
+It’s lighter than other types such as Deep Tissue or Sports Massage, so it is often recommended for beginners: choose Swedish if this is your first time!

 A little history…